Originally published on Thu November 13, 2014 1:03 pm

-Robert Plant was just brilliant Sunday night in Brooklyn.
-Plant and his Sensational Space Shifters played a stunning set of music that did what Robert Plant does best: mixing up American blues, British rock, North African rhythms and even some electronica with that voice, still filled with passion after all these years.
+Robert Plant was just brilliant in Brooklyn on Sept.
+28. Plant and his Sensational Space Shifters played a stunning set of music that did what Robert Plant does best: mixing up American blues, British rock, North African rhythms and even some electronica with that voice, still filled with passion after all these years.

 Eclectic singer-songwriter Rosanne Cash joins us for this week's Free at Noon concert.
 The Different Radio favorite and daughter of country music legend Johnny Cash is readying her latest full length record, The River and the Thread, for an January 2014 release.
 The album, written with her husband and longtime collaborator John Leventhal, will be her first album of original material since 2006's acclaimed Black Cadillac.
 Cash also earned praise recently for 2009's The List, an album covering 12 country music classics from a list her father gave her at age 18.